 The defendant was eventually convicted of aggravated assault.
 The prosecution alleged several prior felony convictions for the purpose of sentence enhancement.
 One of these prior felony convictions was an assault with a deadly weapon involving a firearm from 1988.
-That conviction was subsequently reduced to a misdemeanor per Penal Code 17(b)(3) and dismissed according to Penal Code 1203.4 in 1991.
-Of course the defendant argued the prior felony should not be considered for sentencing enhancement purposes because it was no longer a felony.
+That conviction was subsequently reduced to a misdemeanor per California Penal Code 17(b)(3) and dismissed according to California Penal Code 1203.4 in 1991.
+Of course, the defendant argued the prior felony should not be considered for sentencing enhancement purposes because it was no longer a felony.
 It was a misdemeanor which had been dismissed.
 The trial court disagreed, and the defendant appealed.